Auto-ABSA: Cross-Domain Aspect Detection and Sentiment Analysis Using Auxiliary Sentences: Introduction

-In this paper, we propose a cross-domain sentiment analysis model constructed based on deep learning methods.
-First, we test the performance of the sentiment classification model when we give all the aspects that the dataset has, and no aspects, as a part of the model input.
-Then we gave the right aspects of the data from the SemEval16 dataset to our sentiment classification model trained on the Sentihood dataset.
-Compared to the previous two baseline tests, we found that when we had the right aspects to conduct aspect-based sentiment analysis, the performance improved.
-For getting the right aspects, we found that modified SpanEmo \cite{alhuzali2021spanemo} can find the right aspects.
-SpanEmo was not initially made to detect aspects; it's used to detect multi-emotions.
-So, we changed SpanEmo and made it predict aspects that the sentence has.
-And we found that this method based on SpanEmo has good performance in predicting various aspects.
-Combining SpanEmo with Sentiment-Predictor as a "Big Model", we have proposed Auto-ABSA that can predict the aspects a sentence has, to conduct cross-domain aspect-based sentiment analysis, and we tested its performance, which has been improved over the two baselines we have.
+In this paper, we propose a cross-domain sentiment analysis model based on deep learning methods.
+First, we evaluate the performance of the sentiment classification model when given either all aspects present in the dataset or none as part of the model input.
+Next, we provide the correct aspects from the SemEval16 dataset to a sentiment classification model trained on the Sentihood dataset.
+Our experiments show that incorporating the correct aspects significantly improves the model's performance compared to two baseline settings.
+To obtain accurate aspect information, we adapt SpanEmo\cite{alhuzali2021spanemo}, a model originally designed for multi-emotion detection, to predict aspects in sentences.
+By combining SpanEmo with a sentiment predictor, we introduce a comprehensive "Big Model" framework, named Auto-ABSA, which performs cross-domain ABSA effectively.

-Our contributions are listed as follows: \begin{enumerate} \item Modified SpanEmo to realize multi-aspect detection. \item Trained the model with one type of dataset and validated the model with another type of dataset.
-With an auxiliary sentence about aspect, it helps the model do Auto-ABSA. \item Made better interpretability.
-When we give the aspects that the sentence has, we can see the influence of the predicted aspect on the model.
-We created two baselines, compared two baselines to our model, found that our method can make sense. \end{enumerate}